 At MobiKwik, we apply big-data science and analysis to come up with a short list of funds that can help you narrow down your investment choices from the hundreds of mutual funds available.
 We receive no commissions or kick-backs from Mutual Fund Companies for our recommendations — so you can be sure that our advice is honest — and in your best interest.

-Small and mid-cap focused funds are more volatile, but can often help boost overall returns of your portfolio.
-These are suitable for investors who have the ability to take on higher risk of losses.
+They invest in companies with market capitalization of less than Rs.
+500 crores of the Indian market, which includes all stocks except largest 250 by their size.
+They are more volatile, but can often help boost overall returns of the portfolio.
+These are suitable for aggressive risk investors with ability to take on higher risk of losses for higher returns.

-Multi Cap funds in stocks of companies across large cap, mid cap, small cap stocks with a goal to maximize profits.
+They invest in stocks of companies across large cap, mid cap, and small cap with a goal to maximize profits with lower market risks.

 What are Mutual Funds?

 Mutual Funds are investment vehicles created by collecting money from several investors, and then using these funds to invest in securities such as stocks, debts, bonds, and other monetary instruments and assets.
 They are managed by the professional asset managers who have deep skills and perspectives on the functioning of the investment markets.

 Once you invest in a Mutual Fund, you don’t have to bother with monitoring the market constantly, or deciding where to invest into.
 Each Mutual Fund has its prospectus, which states the investment target of the fund — and that’s what the fund managers aim at achieving.

 The value of a Mutual Fund is denoted by its Net Asset Value, i.e. the average of the total value of all the securities held by the fund.
 But NAV of a fund is calculated on a daily basis so may not be the best measure for gauging the performance of a fund, instead one should study the returns on the investment given over a year or a longer period in which the fund has been active.

 Benefits of Investing in Mutual Funds